colyseus/docs/docs/api-server.md

 #### `options.presence`

 When scaling Colyseus through multiple processes / machines, you need to provide a presence server.
+Read more about [`Presence`](api-presence).

 ```typescript fct_label="TypeScript"
 import { Server, RedisPresence } from "colyseus";